 a.
 The licensee shall establish and follow a written preventive maintenance program to ensure that equipment shall be operative and properly calibrated;

 b.
-All Personnel engaged in the operation of diagnostic equipment shall have adequate training and be currently licensed or certified in accordance with applicable Kentucky statutes and administrative regulations; and
+All personnel engaged in the operation of diagnostic equipment shall have training and be currently licensed or certified in accordance with KRS Chapter 311B and 201 KAR Chapter 46; and

 c.
-There shall be a written training plan for the adequate training of personnel in the safe and proper usage of the equipment.
+There shall be a written personnel training plan for instruction in the safe and proper usage of the equipment.

-3. Physical examination services shall be nonabusive and provided in a manner which ensures the greatest amount of safety and security for the patient.
+3. Physical examination services shall be nonabusive and provided in a manner that ensures the greatest amount of safety and security for the patient.

 a.
 Protocols for diagnostic examinations shall be developed by the medical director.

 c.
 Personnel performing physical examinations shall be limited by the relevant scope of practice pursuant to his or her professional license to practice.

-(2) Treatment services.
-Treatment services are those services provided to an individual who, because of a physical health condition, is in need of medical assistance for the attainment of their maximum level of physical function.
+(3) Treatment services.
+Treatment services are services provided to a patient who, because of a physical health condition, is in need of medical assistance for the attainment of his or her maximum level of physical function.

 a.
 A description of the services the mobile health clinic provides directly and those provided through agreement;

 b.
-Guidelines for the medical management of health problems which include the conditions requiring medical consultation and/or patient referral, and the maintenance of health records; and
+Guidelines for the medical management of health problems, which include the conditions requiring medical consultation or patient referral, and the maintenance of health records; and

 c.
 Procedures for review and evaluation of the services provided by the clinic at least annually.

-(ii) In conjunction with the advanced practice registered nurse(s), participate in developing, executing, and periodically reviewing the mobile health clinic's written policies and services;
+d.
+In conjunction with the advanced practice registered nurse, participate in developing, executing, and periodically reviewing the mobile health clinic's written policies and services;

-(i) Participate in the development, execution and periodic review of the written policies governing the services the mobile health clinic provides;
+a.
+Participate in the development, execution, and periodic review of the written policies governing the services the mobile health clinic provides;

-(iii) Provide services in accordance with mobile health clinic policies, established protocols, the Nurse Practice Act (KRS Chapter 314), and with administrative regulations promulgated thereunder;
+c.
+Provide services in accordance with mobile health clinic policies, established protocols, the Nurse Practice Act, KRS Chapter 314 and 201 KAR Chapter 20;

-(v) Assure that adequate patient health records are maintained and transferred when patients are referred.
+e.
+Assure that patient health records are maintained and transferred when patients are referred.

 a.
 Inpatient hospital care;